Glossary

 WAL

-The Write-Ahead Log (WAL) is an append only log stored on disk used by ingesters to recover their in-memory state after the process gets restarted, either after a clear shutdown or an abruptly termination.
+The Write-Ahead Log (WAL) is an append-only log stored on disk used by ingesters to recover their in-memory state after the process gets restarted, either after a clear shutdown or an abrupt termination.

 For more information, please refer to Ingesters with WAL.